How to 3D Print? The Beginner’s Guide to 3D Printing

 There is a weak infill in the structure.
 You can use grid or honeycomb patterns, increase density if needed, and reduce printing speed to improve infill control.

-The issues can be fixed with small adjustments, so practice more to make better empathetic prints.
+The issues can be fixed with minor adjustments, so practice more to make better empathetic prints.
 Have fun and enjoy the process!

 Materials for 3D Printing: Choosing the Right Filament